GISDev01/security-ssid-abi/README.md

 ------------

 See requirements.txt for python modules and versions required.
+Externally, this application now writes out to an InfluxDB 1.2 data store.

-This repo was originally developed on a Ubuntu 16.04 (64-bit) VM with Python 2.7.12, Django 1.5.4 and Scapy 2.2.0.
+This repo has been recently developed on a Ubuntu 16.04 (64-bit) VM with Python 2.7.12, Django 1.5.4 and Scapy 2.2.0.
 The web interface code has been updated and tested with Django 1.7.1 running on Mac OS X Sierra with Python 2.7.8.

 Network sniffing via airmon-ng has been tested on MacOS Sierra 10.12.3, Windows 10, Ubuntu 16.04, and Raspian (RasPi 3).

 Credits
 -------
 This repo was originally written by @hubert3 / hubert(at)pentest.com.
-Presented at Blackhat USA July 2012, code published on Github 2012-08-31.
+Presented at Blackhat USA July 2012, the original code published on Github 2012-08-31.
 The implementation of wloc.py is based on work by François-Xavier Aguessy and Côme Demoustier [[2]][paper].
 Mark Wuergler of Immunity, Inc. provided helpful information through mailing list posts and Twitter replies.
 Includes Bluff JS chart library by James Coglan.
 1. http://arstechnica.com/apple/2012/03/anatomy-of-an-iphone-leak/
 2. http://fxaguessy.fr/rapport-pfe-interception-ssl-analyse-donnees-localisation-smartphones/
 [ars]: http://arstechnica.com/apple/2012/03/anatomy-of-an-iphone-leak/
 [paper]: http://fxaguessy.fr/rapport-pfe-interception-ssl-analyse-donnees-localisation-smartphones/